 Zero separation is a public health message.
 Babies and mothers should not be separated after birth.

 If the answer is “Yes” then the body produces oxytocin.

-If the fetus feels unsafe, he produces vasopressin, a stress hormone, and then cortisol.
+But when the fetus feels unsafe, s/he produces vasopressin, a stress hormone, and then cortisol.

 When asked, “How long to keep skin-to-skin contact with the mother and her baby?”
 Bergman replied, “Until the baby tells you ‘I’ve had enough.’”

 Dr. Bergman emphasized again and again that maternal/infant separation has NO scientific foundation.

 The newborn’s environment IS the mother.